houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Given some alphabet,

-1. The empty set `∅` is a regular expression
+1. The empty set `∅` is a regular expression.
 2. The empty string `''` is a regular expression.
 3. Any character from the alphabet is a regular expression.
 4. For any two regular expressions `R` and `S`,